R-Bot: An LLM-based Query Rewrite System: Experiments

 \subsection{Experiment Setting}

 We implement our system \oursys using the rules in an open-sourced query engine Apache Calcite~\cite{begoli2018apache}.
-We execute the SQL queries in PostgreSQL v14.
-The server is a machine with 125.6 GB RAM and 3.1GHz CPU.
+We execute SQL queries in PostgreSQL v14 on a machine with 128 GB RAM and 3.1GHz CPU.

 \hi{Datasets.} To verify the effectiveness of \oursys on different scenarios, we conduct experiments on three types of datasets. $(i)$ TPC-H is a standard OLAP benchmark, which contains 62 columns and 44 queries.
-We separately test \oursys on different data sizes, i.e., TPC-H 10x ($\sim$10G) and TPC-H 50x ($\sim$50G). $(ii)$ DSB is a more complex OLAP benchmark~\cite{ding2021dsb}, which contains 429 columns and 76 queries.
+We separately test \oursys on different data sizes, i.e., TPC-H 10x ($\sim$10G) and TPC-H 50x ($\sim$50G). $(ii)$ DSB is a more complex OLAP benchmark {adapted from TPC-DS}~\cite{ding2021dsb}, which contains 429 columns and 76 queries.
 We also test \oursys on datasets DSB 10x ($\sim$10G) and DSB 50x ($\sim$50G). $(iii)$ Calcite is constructed from Apache Calcite's rewrite rule test suites~\cite{calcite}, which is widely used in evaluating query rewrite capabilities~\cite{wang2022wetune,dong2023slabcity,bai2023querybooster}.
-In our experiment, we select 44 representative queries with great rewrite potentials on a schema of 43 columns.~\footnote{We chose queries from the Calcite test suites that showed the top 11\% biggest performance improvements when rewritten by the Calcite query rewriter.} Additionally, we evaluate \oursys with a 10G data size across distinct data distributions, namely Calcite (uni) for uniform distribution and Calcite (zipf) for Zipfian distribution.
+In our experiment, we select 44 representative queries with great rewrite potentials on a schema of 43 columns.~\footnote{For efficiency, we chose Calcite test queries with top 11\% performance gains under Calcite rewrite.
+Additional experiments on full queries confirmed that \oursys consistently reduces query latency and outperforms baseline methods.} Additionally, we evaluate \oursys with a 10G data size across distinct data distributions, namely Calcite (uni) for uniform distribution and Calcite (zipf) for Zipfian distribution.

+\hi{Rewrite Evidences.} Our prepared rewrite evidences are shown in \autoref{fig:rewrite-dataset-dist}, including 67 expert-verified rewrite rule specifications (30 from 80k+ tokens of documents, 37 from 30k+ lines of code), and 2091 filtered rewrite \QAs from millions of website Q\&As.
+Together, they cover diverse SQL operations (e.g., joins, sub-queries) and support a wide range of rewrite scenarios.

 \hi{LLMs.} We use the state-of-the-art \llm gpt-4o, and alternatively cheaper gpt-3.5-turbo-0125~\cite{openai}.
 We use the default temperature of 0.1, in balance of reproduction and \llm performance~\cite{llamaindex}.